Punktum-dk/whois-service-specification/README.md

 <a id="introduction"></a>
 ## Introduction

-This document describes and specifies the implementation offered by DK Hostmaster A/S for interaction with the central registry for the ccTLD dk using the WHOIS Service.
+This document describes and specifies the implementation offered by Punktum dk A/S for interaction with the central registry for the ccTLD dk using the WHOIS Service.
 It is primarily aimed at a technical audience, and the reader is required to have prior knowledge of the WHOIS protocol and possibly DNS registration.

-The WHOIS service in not optimal for structured querying, both due to the lack of structure in the protocol specification and due to the constraints on the public service offered by DK Hostmaster.
-If you are a registrar, you might be interested in [the DK Hostmaster Domain Availability Service (DAS)][DKHMDAS] as an alternative.
+The WHOIS service in not optimal for structured querying, both due to the lack of structure in the protocol specification and due to the constraints on the public service offered by Punktum dk.
+If you are a registrar, you might be interested in [the Punktum dk Domain Availability Service (DAS)][DKHMDAS] as an alternative.

 <a id="about-this-document"></a>
 ## About this Document

-This specification describes version 5 (5.X.X) of the DK Hostmaster WHOIS Implementation.
+This specification describes version 5 (5.X.X) of the Punktum dk WHOIS Implementation.
 Future releases will be reflected in updates to this specification, please see the document history section below.
-The document describes the current DK Hostmaster WHOIS implementation, for more general documentation on the used protocols and additional information please refer to the RFCs and additional resources in the References and Resources chapters below.
+The document describes the current Punktum dk WHOIS implementation, for more general documentation on the used protocols and additional information please refer to the RFCs and additional resources in the References and Resources chapters below.
 Any future extensions and possible additions and changes to the implementation are not within the scope of this document and will not be discussed or mentioned throughout this document.

-:warning: DK Hostmaster specific features might not be supported by all clients and operating systems.
+:warning: Punktum dk specific features might not be supported by all clients and operating systems.

 Do note all command lines examples were created on MacOS version 10.11 using the `whois` command line client shipped with this version, updates to this client and operating system are not automatically reflected in the specification under the clause stated above.

 <a id="license"></a>
 ### License

-This document is copyright by DK Hostmaster A/S and is licensed under the MIT License, please see the separate LICENSE file for details.
+This document is copyright by Punktum dk A/S and is licensed under the MIT License, please see the separate LICENSE file for details.

 <a id="document-history"></a>
 ### Document History